Jacob Z. Hess, Ph.D.

 - (3) From 2007 to 2013, youth prescription rates rise once again as widely publicized, compelling critiques of the black box warning persuade many physicians and parents to essentially ignore the cautions.

-- (4) From 2013 on (in Utah, Idaho and other Mormon gathering places, in particular), youth prescription rates almost certainly increase following the general conference message noted above.
+- (4) From 2013 on (in Utah, Idaho and other Latter-day Saint gathering places, in particular), youth prescription rates almost certainly increase following the general conference message noted above.

 Reviewing Utah-specific suicide statistics for teens during this period, it’s hard not to notice shifting trends that correspond to each of these periods: